LucasKreiss/LucasKreiss.github.io/_pages/MICS.md

 ________________________
 This project has received funding from the European Union’s Horizon 2022 Marie Skłodowska-Curie Action under grant agreements 101103200 (project MICS).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.